Institutional-justice-project/institutional-justice-project.github.io/index.md

 ## Institutional Justice and Human Rights

-The Institutional Justice Project is an independent research initiative exploring the relationship between institutions and human rights.
+The Institutional Justice Project is an independent initiative dedicated to addressing institutional injustice within academia.

-Institutions play a dual role: they protect human rights, but they can also enable or perpetuate human rights violations.

-This project brings together research on legal philosophy, institutional responsibility, and human rights, with a particular focus on universities, professional organisations, courts, and public institutions.
+We combine academic research, public resources, and institutional reform proposals to promote accountability, transparency, and the protection of human rights in universities and academic organisations.

 ---